About this book

 Thomas King • Byron Eggenschwiler

 Two tales, set in a time “when animals and human beings still talked to each other,” display Thomas King’s cheeky humor and master storytelling skills.
 Freshly illustrated and reissued as an early chapter book, these stories are perfect for newly independent readers.

-In Coyote Sings to the Moon, Coyote is at first the cause of misfortune.
-In those days, when the moon was much brighter and closer to the earth, Old Woman and the animals would sing to her each night.
+In Coyote Sings to the Moon, Old Woman and the animals sing to the moon each night.
 Coyote attempts to join them, but his voice is so terrible they beg him to stop.
 He is crushed and lashes out — who needs Moon anyway?
 Furious, Moon dives into a pond, plunging the world into darkness.
 But clever Old Woman comes up with a plan to send Moon back up into the sky and, thanks to Coyote, there she stays.